Skip to main content

 Smartphone screen showing two friends in glasses smiling for a selfie, with camera gridlines visible and hands holding the phone in the foreground.

-5. Use simple posing techniques
+5. Simple posing techniques

-• Tilt your head slightly
+• Tilting your head slightly rather than facing forward

 6. Think about colour and styling

-• Choose contrasting colours to stand out
+• Contrast: Choose colours that stand out from your outfit

 Woman wearing red glasses and yellow sleeveless top, taking a selfie in a lush garden, surrounded by green foliage and orange flowers